Configuring your Android device for ÉlanVPN

 Copy the file ElanVPN-Max.ovpn to your Android device.
 We suggest saving it in a separate directory folder such as ./openvpn.
 (You do not need to copy the README file, unless you want to refer to it to look up your login Id and password.)

 Start up the OpenVPN for Android application.
-Tap the "+" icon on the top line.
+Tap the folder download icon on the top line (next to the plus icon).

 The import operation will probably warn you about some unsupported configuration options, but then doesn't list any that actually failed.
 This is normal.

 Next, you need to set a few manual configuration options.
-To do this, on the Profiles tab click on the icon to the right of "ElanVPN-Max," which looks like three slider controls.
+To do this, on the Profiles tab click on the icon to the right of "ElanVPN-Max," which looks like a writing tool.
 This brings up a page called "Editing ElanVPN-Max."
-Scroll right to examine the various tab headings.
+Scroll the menu rightward to examine the various tab headings.

 On the "IP and DNS" tab, make sure that you have "Pull Settings" set to ON.